iamnivash/Door-Bell-Notification-System-for-Deaf/README.md

 int Pushbutton = 5;
 int bstate = 0;
 For the pushbutton.
 In the void setup function I set the pushbutton as the input.
 In the void loop function we read the digital state of the Arduino’s pin 5 and store it in the bstate variable which is then stored in the data array at location 0 and finally we send the data array to the node00 which is the receiver side.
-Now, let’s take a look at the receiver side programming.

 RECIEVER SIDE:-